 How will my correspondence be monitored?

 You are not obligated to use a GCS email and can continue to work with the email of your choice.
-However, all securities-related email correspondence and communications with the public must be monitored.
-As part of your membership fee, we provide you with an IT package that includes compliance-enabled email, website hosting, communications and technical support.
-You must use this package to conduct your email business related to GCS.
-All of your emails will be automatically directed into our compliance archive.
-We conduct regular spot-checks of all emails, and will alert you if we decide that one of your emails needs further discussion.
-All written correspondence, including texts, instant messages, messages sent through social networks, etc., must be discoverable by the regulatory authorities.
+However, all securities-related email correspondence and communications with the public must be monitored per regulatory requirements.
+As part of your onboarding process, we provide you with IT support to determine which compliance-enabled communications package will best meet your business needs.
+Upon implementing the system that you choose, all of your emails will be automatically directed into our compliance archive.
+We conduct regular spot-checks of all emails and will alert you if we decide that one of your emails needs further discussion.
 In respect for your privacy, we ask that you use a personal email account for your private, non-securities related correspondence.

 What exams do I need to take?

-- If you sell private securities for a commission, but do not advise on investment banking or finance-related matters, you need the series 7 (more general), the Series 22 (for pass through securities), or the Series 82 (more limited);
+- If you sell private securities for a commission, but do not advise on investment banking or finance-related matters, you need the Series 7 (more general), the Series 22 (for pass through securities), or the Series 82 (more limited);

-- In all cases, you need a series 63, which registers you with the states;
+- In all cases, you need a Series 63 or Series 66 for registration in the states;

 Please note that your specific situation may require exams not mentioned here.
 If you have any additional questions, please contact us so we can learn more about your activities and help determine which exams are appropriate for you.